-This year the scale and urgency of need has continued to put a strain on the burden of administration for the Committee.
-However, we now have a committee of five people, including a representative from Headington meeting, which donates a high proportion of their total collections to the work of OxFAP.
-We make payments by bank transfer and are grateful for the work of Richard Stamper in carrying out the payments at short notice.
+This year the scale and urgency of need has continued to rise and sometimes put a strain on the burden of administration for the Committee, and on our emotions, but we are coping and learning all the time.
+We make payments mostly by bank transfer and are grateful for the work of Richard Stamper in carrying out the payments at short notice.
 Gatehouse have a new case worker who applies to us for funds from time to time and we have developed a special relationship with her as there is no suitable bank account there.

 Sandwiches for the Gatehouse:

-The cost of providing sandwiches and cakes once a month for the evening drop-in centre in St Giles is now shown as an expense in the OxFAP account.
+The cost of providing sandwiches and cakes once a month for the evening drop-in centre in St Giles is an OxFAP expenditure.
 Elisabeth Salisbury and John Gould continue to make and deliver the sandwiches on behalf of Oxford Meeting, as they have done since 2005.
 Many thanks!

 2b Income and available funds